blakegarretson/essentials/rejects.md

 - [MediaBang Paint Pro](https://medibangpaint.com/en/pc/) is program for creating digital art and comics.
 It's pretty specific, and I don't think it's better than Krita.
 Not to mention MediaBang has ads while Krita is ad-free.

 - [Calligra](https://calligra.org/) is KDE's office suite.
 The interface lacks polish (widgets being cramped or labels being cut off) and it really doesn't do anything better than LibreOffice.

+- [Converber](http://www.xyntec.com/unit-converter-download.htm) is a decent unit converter, but having to select the unit from a list (instead of typing) is cumbersome.